Mauvi-Labs/Career/README.md

-# Career-
+# Career

+Mauvi Labs, Inc. is an applied AI research company.
+Our long-term goal is to develop general-purpose human-level multimodal models that are capable of complex visual reasoning and understanding.

-We're working on frontier AI models and pushing every boundaries to develop novel machine learning architecture and compelling consumer products.
+We're pushing every boundaries to develop novel machine learning architecture and compelling social consumer products.
 Join us.